-Please send your email to the webamster as a feeedback message in our contact area.
+Please send your email to the webmaster as a feeedback message in our contact area.

 Our current members owe a debt of gratitude to the early members and the many members since who have contributed their valuable time to the creation and continuation of this club.
-We also applaud those individuals that have contributed to the verbal and written record of this club, particularly, Ed Morgan VE3GX and Doreen Morgan VE3CGO.
-Ed’s contribution, as Editor of the club’s “RAMBLER” newsletter and club historian, for so many of the early years, is without a doubt, the outstanding contribution covering the early history of the OVMRC and of course many thanks to our NEW editor of our “Rambler”, Bill Hall VE3WMH whose efforts and dedication are noteworthy!!
-A special thanks to Chris Wiesner VE3CUZ, our Webmaster, who spends so much time and uses his magic to create these web pages.
+We also applaud those individuals that have contributed to the verbal and written record of this club, particularly Ed Morgan VE3GX and Doreen Morgan VE3CGO.
+Ed’s contribution as Editor of the club’s “Rambler” newsletter and club historian for so many of the early years is, without a doubt, the outstanding contribution covering the early history of the OVMRC and of course many thanks to our NEW editor of our “Rambler”, Bill Hall VE3WMH whose efforts and dedication are noteworthy!!
+A special thanks to Chris Wiesner VE3CUZ, former Webmaster, and Darin Cowan, VE3OIJ, current Webmaster, who spends so much time and uses his magic to create these web pages.

 EARLY OVMRC HISTORY: